-I bought tickets for Will and I to go to the Turkey Hill Experience in Columbia.
+I bought tickets for my friend and I to go to the Turkey Hill Experience in Columbia.
 Then I went on Trip Advisor to see what people had to say.
 Yeah, I messed up.
 I did it out of order.
 As someone who has a readership on there of 90,000 (so my account tells me), I should have known better.
 What I saw over and over again through the reviews are “kids”, “kids”, “family fun”, and more “kids”.
 My heart sank.
 Did I just waste $30 on some children’s activity?
 Their website made no mention of that.
 Lo and behold, about 20 reviews down, I found one which said all ages can enjoy.
 A couple, both in their 40’s had gone and had a blast.
 Alright, I felt a little better.

 The Turkey Hill Experience is about an hour or so from the actual factory.
 It’s a large warehouse-looking building with a gift shop on one floor and the “experience” on the other.
 While most of the activities are geared towards children, there is enough history, learning, and eating for adults to get their money’s worth.
 Yes, you can have as many samples of ice cream and ice tea as you want.
 You then go into the “Taste Lab”, learn about the ice cream-making process, and make your own ice cream.
 They give you about a pint of vanilla and then explain how to add extracts, inclusions (what people not in the industry would call “toppings”), and then variegates, which are like syrups.
 When you are done, they stick it in the deep freeze for re-hardening, and voila, you have your own ice cream which you must consume quickly or else you’ll have Turkey Hill soup on your hands.